wilo087/GoLang-NodeJS-C-Python/README.md

-# Node vs C vs Python
+# Speed test, GoLang, NodeJS, C, Python
 Scripts that show which is faster between NodeJS, C, Python and Go

 ## Result on MacBook Pro